davish/davi.sh/src/content/blog/2024/02/nix-home-manager.md

 # Configuring git

-While we're here, let's add another stanza for configuring git with some common options.
+Let's add another stanza for configuring git with some common options while we're here.
 Make sure to put in your name and email address:

 ```nix
 programs.git = {